New England Aquarium in Boston is home to more than a thousand marine species.

 The 4-story giant water tank goes down 26 feet, is 40 feet wide, and holds 200,000 gallons of salt water.

-This exhibit is so big that it was built before building the Aquarium.
+This exhibit is so big that it was built before the Aquarium was built.

-This exhibit is a nursery of thousands of marine animals which couldn’t have survived hadn’t this Reef been constructed.
+This exhibit is a nursery of thousands of marine animals that couldn’t have survived hadn’t this Reef been constructed.

 The iconic four-story spiral has more than 50 windows and viewing bays, offering plenty of opportunities to catch glimpses of the myriad fish leaping from the water.